edgeware/structprop/README.md

 [![Build Status](https://travis-ci.org/edgeware/structprop.svg?branch=master)](https://travis-ci.org/edgeware/structprop)

-Configuration file parser for a somewhat structures properties file format.
+Configuration file parser for a somewhat structured properties file format.
 (The syntax borrows a lot from [matjam/StructuredProperties](https://github.com/matjam/StructuredProperties))

 The parser is designed to be as small and simple as possible.